art3mis3d/NVIDIAHairWorksIntegration/README.md

 Shadows can be enabled/disabled per light and their resolution can be set as well.
 Supports soft shadows.
 Currently shadows can only be received from a single directional light.
-Point light and Spot light shadows coming soon.
+Point light and Spot light shadows are coming soon.

 ## Warning
 **The NVIDIA GameWorks SDK, including Hair Works, obligates you to display the NVIDIA logo when using it**